 SCAMS RISK : MEDIUM

-There are many scams in Algiers, one of the most popular being the tour guide scam, where men pose as tour guides, and end up stealing your money.
-Be wary of people trying to distract you in order to steal from you and of taxi drivers overcharging you for a ride.
+There are many scams in Algiers, one of the most popular being the tour guide scam, where men pose as tour guides and end up stealing your money.
+Be wary of people trying to distract you to steal from you and of taxi drivers overcharging you for a ride.
 We advise you to be extremely careful when handling money and around ATMs.

 WOMEN TRAVELERS RISK : LOW

 Algiers is mostly safe for women to travel to, but it is still advised to go out accompanied at night.
 Be sure to avoid remote streets, both during day and night, and do not flash your belongings or handle money in public.

 Algiers is much safer than the media tells you.

 Even though you will read many warnings about the safety in Algiers, concerning its political situation, things are getting better and better in this country.